IFRS updates

 3. Financial instruments changes

 The FRS 102 amendments remove the option to apply IAS 39 recognition principles for new adopters.
 Entities already using IAS 39 can continue, but new entities must follow updated FRS 102 guidance.
+This requirement is now in full effect from 2026 onward.

 This change affects how businesses measure and report financial instruments.
 Companies need robust processes for classification and measurement decisions.